A Teacher Told Her Students to Draw What They Were Thankful for—This Was One Student’s Moving Response

-Some of the most moving lessons are taught by your students.
+As this teacher learned, some of the most moving lessons are taught by students.

 When Mrs. Klein told her first graders to draw a picture of something for which they were thankful, she thought how little these children, who lived in a deteriorating neighborhood, actually had to be thankful for.
 She knew that most of the class would draw pictures of turkeys or of bountifully laden Thanksgiving tables.
 That was what they believed was expected of them.